Sleep Apnea Treatment in Pembroke Pines

 Repeated cycles of decreased oxygenation lead to very serious cardiovascular problems.
 Additionally, these individuals suffer from excessive daytime sleepiness, depression, and loss of concentration.

 Some patients have obstructions that are less severe called Upper Airway Resistance Syndrome (UARS).
 In either case, the individuals suffer many of the same symptoms.

 The first step in treatment resides in recognition of the symptoms and seeking appropriate consultation.
 Oral and maxillofacial surgeons offer consultation and treatment options.

 In addition to a detailed history, the doctors will assess the anatomic relationships in the maxillofacial region.
 With cephalometic (skull x-ray) analysis, the doctors can ascertain the level of obstruction.
 Sometimes a naso-pharyngeal exam is done with a flexible fiber-optic camera.
 To confirm the amount of cardiovascular compromise and decreased oxygenation levels, a sleep study may be recommended to monitor an individual overnight.

 There are several treatment options available.
-Dr. Tendler and Dr. Shapiro have great success with oral appliances that patients can use while they sleep which can often replace a CPAP device.
-There are certain surgical procedures that Dr. Tendler or Dr. Shapiro can discuss with you at the consultation appointment.
+Dr. Tendler, Dr. Shapiro and Dr. Theiss have great success with oral appliances that patients can use while they sleep which can often replace a CPAP device.
+There are certain surgical procedures that Dr. Tendler, Dr. Shapiro or Dr. Theiss can discuss with you at the consultation appointment.

 In more complex cases, the bones of the upper and lower jaw may be repositioned to increase the size of the airway (orthognathic surgery).
 This procedure is done in the hospital under general anesthesia and requires a one to two day overnight stay in the hospital.